michaelzhang917/CarND-Capstone/README.md

 ## Introduction

 The goal of this project is to integrate the perception, planning and control software subsystems for a provided Udacity car (called "Carla") so that the car can drive around a given test track using a waypoint navigation.
-Waypoints are an ordered set of coordinates (in a real world or in a simulator).
-Since we work remotely from different places and the car is located in the Udacity headquarter, we use a simulator during our development which is provided by Udacity.
+Carla is an autonomous Lincoln MKZ, at Udacity's test site in Palo Alto, California.
+Since our team members come from different places in the world, we use a simulator during our development which is provided by Udacity.

 The provided car has these hardware specifications: